stanuch/gc-content-analyzer/README.md

 pip install -r requirements.txt
 ```
 **3. Prepare your FASTA file**
-- Place your sequence files in the sequences/ folder.
+- Place your sequence files in the /sequences folder
-- Use the .fasta format.
+- Use the .fasta format
-- When running the program, enter only the file name without the extension (e.g., for seq1.fasta, just type seq1).
+- When running the program, enter only the file name without the extension (e.g., for seq1.fasta, just type seq1)

 **4. Run the program**
 ```bash